Ficool

 "Have fun building your doomsday toys!"
 Lily clap.
 "And maybe build a tiny one for me!"

 With a mischievous wink, she followed Luthar out, leaving the Vankos to their new reality.
-Anton was already sketching modifications in his notebook, while Ivan leaned on a railing, trying—and failingngngngngngng—to ignore the floating skulls that occasionally circled him.
+Anton was already sketching modifications in his notebook, while Ivan leaned on a railing, trying—and failing—to ignore the floating skulls that occasionally circled him.

 Outside the workshop, Luthar walked alongside Lily through the observation corridor.
 The hum of the base followed them like a mechanical heartbeat.